 Dr. Alfonso García-Caballero obtained his PhD in Chemistry from the University of Bangor (UK) in 2005 after graduating as a chemist in the University of Granada in 1999.
 He also has three Master degrees in Environmental Chemistry (Bangor University, 2001), Crystallography and Crystallization (Menéndez Pelayo International University, 2010) and R&D Business Management (University of Granada).
 He joined the Biocomposites Centre in 2006 working as scientist-manager in the area of chemistry and new biomaterials.
 In 2007, he moved to Granada where he currently works as project manager in the Laboratory of Crystallographic Studies of CSIC, being in charge of the preparation and management of European and National research projects.
 Within PROMETHEUS, Alfonso will be in charge of the management of the project, database of scientific production and webpage.email: firstname.lastname@example.org

-Electra Kotopoulou is a Greek PhD student at CSIC-UGR and I joined J.M.
+Electra Kotopoulou is a Greek PhD student at CSIC-UGR and joined J.M.
 García-Ruiz group and Prometheus team in October of 2015.
-I hold a BSc in Geology and a MSc focused in Geochemistry-Mineralogy, from the University of Athens.
-During my Master thesis I studied S-Fe-As mineralogy, speciation and geochemistry in marine sediment cores from the shallow-sea hydrothermal vents of Milos volcanic island (HVA, Greece) with the use of various microscopic and Synchrotron-based spectroscopic techniques.
-Within Prometheus I study the geochemical plausibility of silica self-assembled membranes and their relation to life-detection studies and prebiotic chemistry.
-My work includes fieldwork and sampling in locations around the world relevant for the precipitation of silica self-assembled structures, such as, the Ney Spring of California, the soda lakes of Kenya and the hydrothermal brines of Dallol in Ethiopia, as well as, experimental work in the lab.
-I investigate the geochemical conditions for the, silica-induced, mineral self-organization in modern Earth to understand the plausibility of these geochemical scenarios in early Earth, before the appearance of life.
+She holds a BSc in Geology and a MSc focused in Geochemistry-Mineralogy, from the University of Athens.
+During her Master thesis she studied S-Fe-As mineralogy, speciation and geochemistry in marine sediment cores from the shallow-sea hydrothermal vents of Milos volcanic island (HVA, Greece) with the use of various microscopic and Synchrotron-based spectroscopic techniques.
+Within Prometheus she studies the geochemical plausibility of silica self-assembled membranes and their relation to life-detection studies and prebiotic chemistry.
+Her work includes fieldwork and sampling in locations around the world relevant for the precipitation of silica self-assembled structures, such as, the Ney Spring of California, the soda lakes of Kenya and the hydrothermal brines of Dallol in Ethiopia, as well as, experimental work in the lab.
+She investigates the geochemical conditions for the, silica-induced, mineral self-organization in modern Earth to understand the plausibility of these geochemical scenarios in early Earth, before the appearance of life.

 Kevin Hagmann is a German PhD student at the CSIC-University of Granada.
 He holds a Bachelor and Masters degree in Chemistry which he obtained at the University of Regensburg, Germany.
 In his Bachelor research he focused on reaction pathways of pentaphosphaferrocences in organometallic chemistry as well as the functionalization of nanoparticles for organic synthesis.
 For his Masters degree he specialized in physical, inorganic and analytical chemistry.
 In his Master thesis he simulated conditions on a primordial Earth to investigate the formation of organic building blocks in the context of the origin of life.
 Within the framework of the PROMETHEUS project, Kevin is pursuing his PhD in Chemistry and continuing his research on prebiotic chemistry.
 His major focus is the pattern formation and mineral self-organization in highly alkaline natural environments.